 Our high score: 182,650

 Zombies Ate My Neighbors

 Your enjoyment of this game will largely depend on if you've played the SNES version (which was released first).
 If you haven't

 , then Zombies Ate My Neighbors is an engaging, light-hearted romp with a Halloween theme.
 Its 55 stages of overhead shooting mayhem will take you into zombie-ravaged neighborhoods, hedge mazes terrorized by chainsaw maniacs, and beaches crawling with Creature From The Black Lagoon clones.
 One or two players can battle these evil minions by tossing everyday objects like tomatoes, plates, pop-sickles, and footballs.
-The whimsical soundtrack perfectly compliments the action, and an easy-to-read password is provided after every few stages.
+The whimsical soundtrack perfectly complements the action, and an easy-to-read password is provided after every few stages.
 Zombies Ate My Neighbors is a good game, but if you cut your teeth on the SNES version, you're bound to be disappointed.
 First off, the right side of the screen is reserved for scoring and the radar display, forcing the main play area to be somewhat squished.
 The graphics don't look nearly as sharp as the SNES, and the certain visual effects are missing altogether.
 For example, monsters don't turn blue when you freeze them with a fire extinguisher.
 But the audio is the biggest letdown.
 The music is muted and some sounds have been reduced to simple beeps.
 The bass-heavy effects that rocked the SNES just sound harsh

 .
 My friend Scott remarked, "it gets more and more disappointing with each sound effect!"
 The only way this edition improves upon the original is the red blood that drips down the "game over" screen, as opposed to that cheesy purple goo of the SNES edition. © Copyright 2010 The Video Game Critic.

 Save mechanism: Password